Preimplantation genetic diagnosis: PCR

-Next-generation sequencing
+Next-generation sequencing concept

+The core philosophy of massive parallel sequencing used in NGS is adapted from shotgun sequencing developed to sequence longer sections of DNA.
+NGS technologies read the target DNA templates randomly.
+The target DNA or entire genome is broken into small pieces and then those DNA pieces are ligated to designated adapters for random reading during in-parallel DNA synthesis.
+The read length corresponds to the actual number of continuous sequenced bases.
+The read lengths are much shorter than with Sanger sequencing, which is why NGS results are called short reads.

 From 2014, next-generation sequencing (NGS) is being performed in the PGT.
-NGS, also known as massive parallel sequencing, is a group of techniques capable of sequencing great amounts of DNA at a reasonable cost and time.
+NGS is a group of techniques capable of sequencing great amounts of DNA at a reasonable cost and time.
 It can give us a general perspective of the complete embryo genome, including the mitochondrial one.
 Those techniques are based on sequencing short reads around 400 bases each and overlapping these reads with powerful alignment software.

-Likewise, NGS also allows us to detect aneuploidies in the 24 chromosomes and single-gene defects when there is an indication from the carrier parents.
+Likewise, NGS is used to detect aneuploidies in the 24 chromosomes and single-gene defects when there is an indication from the carrier parents.
 The main advantage is that NGS can combine the detection of both aneuploidies and monogenic diseases with a single biopsy and has reduced affordable costs, making it more accessible.

 Two examples of NGS are the pyrosequencing and the reversible dye terminator.

+Pyrosequencing

+Pyrosequencing technique is based on sequencing by-synthesis principle and on the detection of released pyrophosphate during DNA synthesis.
+It employs a series of four enzymes to accurately detect nucleic acid sequences during the synthesis.

+Cycles of four deoxynucleotide triphosphates (dNTPs) are separately added to the reaction mixture iteratively.
+The cascade starts with a nucleic acid polymerization reaction in which inorganic pyrophosphate is released as a result of nucleotide incorporation by polymerase.
+Each nucleotide incorporation event is followed by release of inorganic pyrophosphate in a quantity equimolar to the amount of incorporated nucleotide.
+The released pyrophosphate is quantitatively converted to ATP by ATP sulfurylase in the presence of APS.
+The generated ATP drives the luciferase-mediated conversion of luciferin to oxyluciferin, producing visible light in amounts that are proportional to the amount of ATPs.
+During this synthesis process, the DNA strand is extended by complementary nucleotides, and the DNA sequence is demonstrated by the pyrogram on a screen.
+The overall reaction from polymerization to light detection takes place within 3–4 seconds at room temperature.
+ATP sulfurylase converts pyrophosphate to ATP in approximately 1.5 seconds and the generation of light by luciferase takes place in less than 0.2 seconds.